RepoMix MCP server

 MCP Server Integration

-Run Repomix as a Model Context Protocol server:
+Run Repomix as a Model Context Protocol (MCP) server to allow AI assistants to directly interact with your codebase:

 repomix --mcp

-After generating your packed file, send it to an AI assistant with a prompt like:
+Once you've generated a packed file, upload it to your AI assistant with a prompt like:

 This file contains all the files in the repository combined into one.